rduivenvoorde/xytools/docs/index.rst

 of a given attribute table by clicking on a (reference) map.

 After 'filling the x and y column' you are able to export the table to a point shape file.

+It is also possible to save it as an Excel file (python xlwt library needed)

 It started off as a plugin for a user who had an excell file with toponiemen / fieldnames and a stack of old scanned cadastral maps.